Chas, Maharashtra: Senior citizen

-In addition to organizing cultural and recreational activities, the group actively participates in implementing village-centered welfare initiatives, including health camps, educational programs, and benefit schemes aimed at improving the quality of life for the elderly.
-Through their dedicated efforts, the senior citizens of Chas contribute significantly to the social and cultural development of the village, serving as a model for community involvement and civic responsibility.

 Tourism

 Tourist sites include the Saint Dnyaneshwar Maharaj temple.
 At Chas, on the bank of Ghod River, Dashkriya Vidhi (10th ritual after death) of Dnyanoba Mauli's buffalo (reda) took place.
 The buffalo is said to have died in Ale village and his tomb was constructed on the bank of Chas.

 Many rock pools can be seen in the river, and numerous formations of queues are present.
 This nature-rich village attracts both tourists and devotees.

 Recently, the state government has included Chas village in a list of Grade C pilgrimage places.